16 Small Business Tax Deductions

 For tax year 2021 (and continuing through 2022), bonus depreciation is set to 100 percent, which allows you to claim 100 percent of the qualified asset cost as a deduction in the year that you place it in service.
 Bonus depreciation is available on both new and used assets, as long as the asset is new to the taxpayer.

-Bonus depreciation allows small business owners to create a tax loss, so you can claim this deduction even if it exceeds your business income.
+Bonus depreciation allows small business owners to create a tax loss, so you can claim this small business tax deduction even if it exceeds your business income.
 However, it’s an all-or-nothing situation — if you take bonus depreciation on an eligible asset, you cannot also depreciate the asset over its remaining tax life.
 So, you may need to decide if you want to take the entire deduction upfront or take normal depreciation to spread out the deduction.

 Another special provision in the tax code is the Section 179 expense deduction.
 This deduction is similar to bonus depreciation, but there are some amount restrictions with it.
 For 2021, the maximum deduction amount is $1,050,000.
 Unlike business depreciation, the Section 179 deduction cannot create a tax loss, so the amount you can claim is limited to the amount of income you made that tax year.